ilan-anodot/anodotcost_api_docs_slate/source/includes/_Cost.md

 > End Point **https://api.mypileus.io/api/v1**

 ## Cost Authentication

-In order to start working with the Cost API, you need to perform two authentication steps.
+In order to start working with the Cost API, you first need to perform three steps.

+1. Get the Authentication token
+2. Call the USERS API to get the account and division IDs
+3. Form the **{{account-api-key}}** by combining the token from step 1 with the account and division from step 2.

+See details below

-### Getting the Bearer Token
+### Getting the Token

 The following call will enable you to get an authentication token for the subsequent API calls.
-Please notice that the token recieved is valid for 24 hours.
+The token is valid for 24 hours.

 You can either use basic authentication (recommended) or send the parameters in the body.